protocollabs/maparo-std/doc/control-protocol.md

 If a remote server receives a UDP multicast request, the reply must be a UDP unicast.
 The unicast reply must address the sending IPv{4,6} address.

+It is possible that after a certain discovery phase (most likely INFO-REQUEST, INFO-REPLY) and the "most wanted" server is selected the addressing change from multicast to unicast adressing.

+> There is no need to send RTT request/reply probes to an multicast address
+> and filter the results later if several servers are within the multicast
+> domain.

 ## Reply Requirements & Behavior

 A server **MUST** not answer to a client request.
 The behavior is not standardized